TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 2. Find and fork the repository

    Find the repository for the manual you wish to make changes to.
-   On the lower left side of the rendered documentation, click on the link "Related Links".
-Then click on the link "Repository".
+   In the footer of the rendered documentation on docs.typo3.org, click on the link :guilabel:`Repository`.

    This will direct you to the repository on GitHub.